localhost5173/fleety-components/README.md

 ## 💡 Contributing

-PRs are welcome — new themes, new frameworks, refactors, whatever strengthens the commons.
+PRs are welcome - new themes, new frameworks, refactors, whatever improves the project.
 Everything stays open, transparent, and friendly for community-driven tooling.

 ---